-The main change to the Code will be the requirements of International Financial Reporting Standard 16 - Leases adopted in the 2022/23 Code.
-The required date of application and the date that the Council will adopt IFRS 16 is 1 April 2022.
+International Financial Reporting Standard 16 - Leases was adopted in the 2022/23 Code.
+Following a consultation with local authorities and auditors, the timescale for required adoption has been pushed back to the financial year beginning 1 April 2024 or earlier if deemed possible.
 IFRS 16 introduces a single lessee accounting model and requires a lessee to recognise assets and liabilities for most leases with a term of more than 12 months, unless the underlying asset is of low value.
-A lessee is required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments
+A lessee is required to recognise a right-of-use asset representing its right to use the underlying leased asset and a lease liability representing its obligation to make lease payments.

-Whilst this is expected to have no impact on the Council Tax or Rent payer, work has been undertaken during 2021/22 to be continued in 2022/23 to ensure significant lease type arrangements in respect of property and vehicles are identified and recorded.
-This will include a review of existing and creation of new processes for managing and recording lease arrangements.
+Whilst this is expected to have no impact on the Council Tax or Rent payer, work has continued during 2022/23 to ensure significant lease type arrangements in respect of property and vehicles are identified and recorded.
+This includes a review of existing and creation of new processes for managing and recording lease arrangements.